fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 The guardians of the federation have access to the required information that allows them to balance the books between the eCash outstanding and the assets held on chain.

-For the user however, whilst they can see the assets on chain, they have no view of the total number of outstanding liabilities and so the users is always "unable to verify" the total asset and liability balance of the federation, as such they are trusting the guardians to manage this balance.
+For the user however, whilst they can see the assets on chain, they have no view of the total number of outstanding liabilities and so the user is always "unable to verify" the total asset and liability balance of the federation, as such they are trusting the guardians to manage this balance.

 This mismatch is at the core of this risk as it means that no external party to the guardians can audit the supply and marks the importance of strong 2nd party trust in federation guardians.